Aeastr/5227-The-Green-Bowl/README.md

+# Academic Note

+> This project is part of an academic assessment.
+It demonstrates the progressive development of a web application using **ASP.NET Core**, aligning with educational objectives and deadlines.

+---

 # The Green Bowl - Restaurant Website Project

 This repository contains the source code for **The Green Bowl** restaurant website, developed using **ASP.NET Core**.
 The project progresses through four milestones, each introducing new features and enhancements.